yuqiliao/IDE-help-guide/04-timss-walk-through.Rmd

 Check the files you want to export, and select one of the file formats:
 **HTML** (print-friendly), **Excel, Word,** or **PDF** (see exhibit 4-31).
 All reports that you select at the same time will be exported in one file.
-In the Excel format, you will be able to increase the visible decimal places visible wherever more precision is available.
+In the Excel format, you will be able to increase the decimal places wherever more precision is available.
 Because there are many different operating systems in use, you may get an error message with Excel or one of the other formats.
 Usually, this will not affect your ability to export, so please wait for the software "errors"